Fine Artists, Including Painters, Sculptors, and Illustrators

 User poll

-Our visitors have voted that there is a small chance this occupation will be replaced.
-This assessment is further supported by the calculated automation risk level, which estimates 42% chance of automation.
+Our visitors have voted there's a low chance this occupation will be automated.
+However, the automation risk level we have generated suggests a much higher chance of automation: 64% chance of automation.

 What do you think the risk of automation is?